Luketedwards/memorise-a-deck-of-cards/README.md

  # Credits

 ## Code
 * Bootstrap4: Bootstrap library was used during the inital setup of my site to help quickly create a responsive design.
-I also used their code in creating one of the modals on the page.
+I also used their code in initially creating one of the modals on the page.
 * Sweet alert 2: I used several of their templates to create an aesthetically pleasing modal for my game information, before altering it to suit my requirements.
 ## Content